DevLizOps/prometheus-grafana-on-kubernetes/README.md

          bash scripts/deploy-monitoring-stack.sh

-   > This script handles the full deployment in logical order.
+   This script handles the full deployment in logical order.
 It includes setting up PersistentVolumes, ConfigMaps,           Secrets, Deployments, and Services.
 Additionally, the script connects to the Minikube VM to create the                      `/data/prometheus` directory and sets the correct permissions to ensure Prometheus can write to its volume.

-   >
-   > It also deletes all existing resources defined in the YAML files to ensure a clean environment before redeployment.
+   It also deletes all existing resources defined in the YAML files to ensure a clean environment before redeployment.
 This prevents errors related to leftover configurations or persistent volumes that weren't properly released.

-   >
-   > Additionally, it explicitly forces the deletion of the Grafana pod using kubectl delete pod --force, since it may become stuck if it maintains active references to its persistent volume.
+   Additionally, it explicitly forces the deletion of the Grafana pod using kubectl delete pod --force, since it may become stuck if it maintains active references to its persistent volume.

-3. **Expose Services with External IPs**:
+3. **Expose Services via LoadBalancer**:

          bash scripts/start-tunnel-and-show-urls.sh

-   > This script runs `minikube tunnel` in the background and displays the external IPs for Prometheus and Grafana.
+   This script runs `minikube tunnel` in the background and displays the external IPs for Prometheus and Grafana.
 This       command is used to create a route to services deployed with the type LoadBalancer, allowing them to be accessed             externally.
 It exposes the external IP directly to programs running on the host operating system, enabling easier access    to those services.

+   > Minikube doesn’t support external LoadBalancer IPs by default, but `minikube tunnel` simulates this behavior.
+It allows services of type LoadBalancer to be accessed externally, mimicking typical cloud environments.

 ### Accessing Prometheus and Grafana